byuccl/f4pga-classroom/Setup_And_Tutorials/Step3_Testing_Your_Own_Designs.md

 - Your .xdc file
 - A copy of the Makefile in `~/220-myusername/Setup_And_Tutorials/bin/Makefile`

 So, (a) create a specific directory for the lab (like `~/220-myusername/Labs/Lab5`) and (b) find those and copy all the above files into that directory.
-NOTE: they cannot be inside subdirectories - they all need to be together in that directory for Symbiflow to find them.
+NOTE: they cannot be inside subdirectories - they all need to be together in that directory for F4PGA to find them.

 ### 1.1.3 Editing Your Makefile
 Now, go to your lab directory (`cd ~/220-myusername/Labs/Lab5`) and take a minute to check to convince yourself that all the files you need are there.
 Also, look to see if any testbench files (the ones provided by the professor to help test your circuit) are there.
 If there are testbench files, delete them now using `rm`.